AdaCore/learn/intro_to_ada.rst

 Imperative language - Declarative regions
 ------------------------------------------

-We mentionned declarative regions before.
+We mentioned declarative regions before.
 Those are very important in Ada.
 What is important to know at this stage:

 -  In any subprogram (procedures for the moment), the region between the